maelle/simplymaelle/content/post/2023-07-26-reduce/index.md

   - code style
 slug: reduce
 output: hugodown::hugo_document
-rmd_hash: 9687891f2c5d8547
+rmd_hash: 1aa55a696f2adf1a

 ---

-I (only! but luckily!) recently got introduced to the magic of [`purrr::reduce()`](https://purrr.tidyverse.org/reference/reduce.html).
-I was told about it right as I was unhappily using many for loops in a package[^1], for lack of a better idea.
+I (only! but luckily!) recently got introduced to the magic of [`purrr::reduce()`](https://purrr.tidyverse.org/reference/reduce.html). *Thank you, [Tobias](https://github.com/TSchiefer)!* I was told about it right as I was unhappily using many for loops in a package[^1], for lack of a better idea.
 In this post I'll explain how [`purrr::reduce()`](https://purrr.tidyverse.org/reference/reduce.html) helped me reduce my for loop usage.
 I also hope that if I'm doing something wrong, [someone will come forward and tell me](https://xkcd.com/386/)!

 ## Before: many for, much sadness